aVISN/CS425_F21/README.md

 ## 3. See /srv/apps/README.md for VirtualEnv and Django project setup walkthrough

 ## 4. See /root/README.md for git and github setup walkthrough and git notes

+## 5. See /etc/uwsgi/README.md for uWSGI and NGINX configuration to serve django project
 ---